Maria-Boza/Automatic-Plant-Waterer/index.md

 ## How to

-If you would like to learn how to create on of your own we have added it [here](./how-to.md)
+If you would like to learn how to create one of your own we have added it [here](./how-to.md)